simplygoodwork/craft-donkeytail/readme.md

-# Donkeytail
+# Donkeytail for Craft

-A Craft CMS fieldtype for managing marker positions.
-It's ideal for pinning locations on maps, or showing individual products a group photo for example.
+Donkeytail is a Craft CMS fieldtype which allows you to quickly and easily content manage points on images.
+You can use it for locations on a faux map, showcasing multiple products within an image, or even pinning the tail on a donkey.

 ## Installation